Don has been an avid traveler and motorhome owner for most of his life. He shares his experiences along with valuable tips for RV owners.

-This article is designed to help the RV owner understand the proper methods for efficiently dumping and cleaning holding tanks.
-I will also cover the different kinds of tanks, how they are used, and how to manage them.
+This article is designed to help the RV owner understand the proper methods for efficiently dumping and cleaning the holding tanks in a camper.

 The Three Main Storage Tanks in an RV